informaticmonad/bibframe/model/bfrelators.md

 * refines: <http://bibfra.me/vocab/lite/contributor>
 * scope: <http://bibfra.me/vocab/relation>
 * synonyms: ctb
-* description: A person, family or organization responsible for making contributions to the resource.
+* description: Person, family or organization responsible for making contributions to the resource.
 This includes those whose work has been contributed to a larger work, such as an anthology, serial publication, or other compilation of individual works.
 If a more specific role is available, prefer that, e.g. editor, compiler, illustrator.

 ## coverDesigner
 * label: cover designer
 * refines: <http://bibfra.me/vocab/lite/contributor>
 * scope: <http://bibfra.me/vocab/relation>
 * synonyms: cov
-* description: A person or organization responsible for the graphic design of a book cover, album cover, slipcase, box, container, etc. For a person or organization responsible for the graphic design of an entire book, use Book designer; for book jackets, use Bookjacket designer
+* description: Person or organization responsible for the graphic design of a book cover, album cover, slipcase, box, container, etc. For a person or organization responsible for the graphic design of an entire book, use Book designer; for book jackets, use Bookjacket designer

 ## dedicatee
 * label: dedicatee